sus-unn/bl2d/README.md

 	1. install blender 2.79 or later versions. ("AT LEAST 2.79, template or script might not work in earlier versions")

-	2. download from https://github.com/sus-unn/sus_bl2d as zip file, or in terminal: "git clone https://github.com/sus-unn/sus_bl2d"
+	2. download from https://github.com/sus-unn/bl2d as zip file, or in terminal: "git clone https://github.com/sus-unn/bl2d.git"

 	3. DONNOT UNZIP ZIP FILE.
-If you've downloaded through git directly, zip all files in one .zip file.
+If you've downloaded through git client, zip all files in one .zip file.

 	4. In Blender User Preferences menu: install Add-on from zip file